sleak-lbl/weekly-emails/items/sdscgpu.md

 If you are interested in more information, or would like to submit a short proposal form, please visit SDSC's event page:
 <https://hpc-training.sdsc.edu/gpuhackathon/>.
-Please note the **deadline to submit
+Please note the **deadline to
-a proposal is March 11, 2020**.
+submit a proposal is this Wednesday, March 11, 2020**.

 For questions about the hackathon please contact Tom Papatheodore (`papatheodore` at `ornl.gov`) or Susan Rathbun (`susan` at `sdsc.edu`).